Best Daypacks for Hiking 2025 | Tested and Reviewed by Our Gear Experts

 We liked some of the details here, including the big stretchy mesh pockets and the dual hipbelt pockets which we found are big enough for a mobile phone.
 The main downside we found with the Airzone Ultra is that the top closure of the pack wasn’t always that reliable in wet weather and sometimes we felt it left our kit a bit exposed.
 We’d therefore recommend using it with drybags.

-Price: £100 Weight: 680g Capacities: 15, 30, 45L Best for: general day hiking, commuting What we liked: lightweight and durable fabric, packs flat so can be carried in a suitcase What we didn’t like: nothing This might be listed as a 15L pack but it can actually manage a fair bit more than that.
+Price: £100 Weight: 680g Capacities: 15, 30, 45L Best for: General day hiking, commuting What we liked: Lightweight and durable fabric, packs flat so can be carried in a suitcase What we didn’t like: Nothing This might be listed as a 15L pack but it can actually manage a fair bit more than that.
 That’s thanks to its rolltop which gives an extra 5 litres of capacity, plus the stretchy mesh side pockets.

 The back system is quite simple, with just foam panels and a hardened back panel, but we found that it’s still comfortable and functional.
 We also liked that it keeps the pack’s load nice and close to your body, creating a very stable centre of gravity and a balanced feel.